Introduction

 Supporting Our Employees Today

-• Through our ongoing succession planning reviews, we remain committed to ensuring women are considered for growth opportunities across the business.
+- Use succession planning reviews to ensure women are actively considered for development and growth opportunities across the business.

-• We will continually review and enhance our flexible working arrangements to support work-life balance and enable all employees to succeed.
+- Review and enhance flexible working arrangements where operationally possible, to support work-life balance and enable employees to succeed.

 Investing in Our Employees for Tomorrow

-• We will continue to monitor our recruitment processes to ensure fairness and mitigate any potential bias.
+- Monitor recruitment processes to ensure fairness and help mitigate potential bias.

-• We will maintain and strengthen our work with universities and schools to raise awareness of opportunities within our industry for everyone.
+- Strengthen partnerships with universities and schools to raise awareness of manufacturing careers and opportunities for everyone.

 Declaration